yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ## `use_effect`

 `use_effect` is used for hooking into the component's lifecycle.
-Similar to `rendered` method of `Component` trait, `use_effect` takes a function which is called after the render finishes.
+Similar to `rendered` from the `Component` trait, `use_effect` takes a function which is called after the render finishes.

-The said function returns another function, the destructor function, which called when the component is destroyed.
-It can be used to clean up the effects introduced.
+The input function has to return a closure, the destructor, which is called when the component is destroyed.
-This is similar to `destroyed` method of `Component` trait.
+The destructor can be used to clean up the effects introduced and it can take ownership of values to delay dropping them until the component is destroyed.

 ### Example